Austin Seibert

-Austin Mitchell Seibert (born November 15, 1996) is an American professional football placekicker.
+Austin Mitchell “Saber” Seibert (born November 15, 1996) is an American former professional football player who was a placekicker in the National Football League (NFL).
 He played college football for the Oklahoma Sooners, where he was named the 2018 Big 12 Special Teams Player of the Year, and was selected by the Cleveland Browns in the fifth round of the 2019 NFL draft.
-Seibert has also been a member of the Cincinnati Bengals, Detroit Lions, New York Jets, New Orleans Saints, and Washington Commanders.
+Seibert was also a member of the Cincinnati Bengals, Detroit Lions, New York Jets, New Orleans Saints, and Washington Commanders.
 He holds the Commanders' franchise record for field goals made in a game with seven.

 Early life

 Seibert was born on November 15, 1996, in Belleville, Illinois, later attending Belleville High School-West.

 College career

 Seibert attended and played college football for the Oklahoma Sooners.
 He contributed to the football team as a placekicker and a punter.
 He was named the 2018 Big 12 Special Teams Player of the Year.